Effective viscosity of a suspension of flagellar beating microswimmers: Three-dimensional modeling: Introduction

 \section{Introduction}

-Self-propelled systems swimming on a microscopic scale have attracted growing interest over the last few years \cite{Lauga2009}.
-Typical examples of microswimmers include biological organisms: microalgae, bacteria, and sperm cells as well as artificial swimmers \cite{Dreyfus2005,Keaveny2008,Casic2013}.
-Usually, microswimmers are divided into two wide categories: ''pullers'' and ''pushers.''
-Pullers (e.g. \textit{Chlamydomonas Reinhardtii} (\textit{CR})) pull the fluid toward them along their swimming direction while pushers (e.g. \textit{Escherichia coli}) push the fluid back opposite to the swimming direction \cite{Lauga2009}.
-Designing controllable microswimmers, capable of detection \textit{in vivo} and carrying a drug to treat and target certain localized diseases, is one of the most desired objectives in biophysics.
-Such a microswimmer should employ special tactics to overcome low Reynolds number constraints for locomotion \cite{Purcell1977} as well as control their swimming direction or cross-streamline migration \cite{Kaoui2008} in the flow (e.g. Poiseuille flow in bloodstreams).
+Self-propelled particles and micro-organisms able to swim on a microscopic scale have attracted enormous interest over the last few years \cite{Lauga:2009.1,KochDL:2011.1,Guasto:2012.1,Lauga:2016.1,Bechinger:2016.1}.
+Typical examples of microswimmers include biological organisms: microalgae, bacteria, and sperm cells as well as artificial swimmers \cite{Dreyfus:2005.2,Keaveny:2008.1,FischerT:2013.1,KochDL:2011.1,Guasto:2012.1,Lauga:2016.1,Bechinger:2016.1}.
+There are two major categories of swimmers: ''pullers'' and ''pushers.''
+A puller, like for example the micro-alga \textit{Chlamydomonas Reinhardtii} (\textit{CR}), has two anterior flagella that pull the fluid toward the cell body along the swimming direction while a pusher (like the bacteria \textit{Escherichia coli}) pushes the fluid behind the cell body opposite to the swimming direction \cite{Lauga:2009.1}.
+Designing controllable microswimmers, capable of detection \textit{in vivo} and carrying a drug to treat and target localized diseases, is one of the most desired objectives in biophysics.
+Such a microswimmer should employ special tactics to overcome low Reynolds number constraints for locomotion \cite{Purcell:1977.1} as well as control their swimming direction or cross-streamline migration \cite{Kaoui:2008.1} in the flow (e.g. Poiseuille flow in blood streams).

-Another important field of growing interest involving microswimmers is the physics of active soft matter.
-Active fluids are suspensions of particles (or micro-organisms) that transform the chemical energy of surrounding fluid or their stored energy into mechanical work by moving through a fluid, spinning or deforming and, as a result, significantly alter the macroscopic properties of the ambient fluid \cite{Hatwalne2004}.
-In this work, we concentrate on the study of such a property of complex active fluids.
-Namely, the rheological characteristics of \textit{Chlamydomonas Reinhardtii} dilute suspension.